go-aah/docs/routing.md

   * **Only explicit matches** - a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.
   * **Stop caring about trailing slashes** - Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course, it does only if the new path has a controller action.
 Behavior could be disabled at domain level using `redirect_trailing_slash = false` in the [routes config](routes-config.html).
   * **Path auto-correction** - Besides detecting the missing or additional trailing slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
 Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
 Router can help user by making a case-insensitive look-up and by redirecting to the correct URL.
-  * **Zero Garbage** - The matching and dispatching process generates zero bytes of garbage.
-In fact, the only heap allocations that are made, is by building the slice of the key-value pairs for path parameters.
-If the request path contains no parameters, not even a single heap allocation is necessary.

 ## Route Definitions